hkzak/mockserver/readme.txt

 2- cd to mockserver dir
 3- run "docker-compose up"

-The server will start at port 1080 by default " - http://localhost:1080/" but you can change that in the yml file.
+The server will start on port 1080 by default " - http://localhost:1080/" but you can change that in the yml file.

 To test the API open postman and make a get request to the following endpoints:
 1- POST "http://localhost:1080//api/v1/image/upload" this endpoint accepts an image and returns json response: